-India is a store house of waterfalls but not even one features in the Top 100 of a list maintained by www.worldwaterfalldatabase.com.
+India is a store house of waterfalls but not even one features in the Top 100 of a list maintained by world waterfall database – henceforth referred as WWD.
 Nohkalikai, Jog and Joranda are though definitely famous for their near vertical plunges and rival the best in the world.
-Also, many waterfalls in the Himalayas and elsewhere (including the Western Ghats) may be higher but are either undiscovered, undocumented, unpopular or unverified.
-Besides, height is not the only parameter of judgment.
+Also, many waterfalls in the Himalayas and elsewhere (including the Western Ghats) may be higher but are either undiscovered or undocumented.
+Nonetheless, height is not the only parameter of judgment.
 We have some of the most stunning waterfalls in the world – remote, voluminous and beautiful and few of them fall from a great height too.

 It is very difficult to come up with a list of the ten tallest waterfalls in India due to lack of accurate data.
 In many countries – the USA for instance, it is considered an adventurers’ delight to cover the top ten or something of anything.

 Kunchikal falls (455 m, Varahi river, Shimoga, Karnataka)

 It is allegedly India’s tallest waterfall located in the district of Shimoga, not very far from the famous town of Agumbe.
 It is relatively mysterious and rarely visited by tourists.
 Not much information is available on the internet either and as a result it remains, till date, one of the most sought after waterfalls by enthusiasts of the same.

 You can read more about it here